 This work on cultivating the mythic imagination can be adapted to any tradition, and it’s profoundly transformative, profoundly initiatory.
 I’ve had two life-shattering initiatory experiences during my life.
 One of them – learning to fly a tiny single-engine prop plane in the stormy winter skies of Kentucky, interspersed with the heat and turbulence of the New Mexico desert, in response to a fear of flying – was the classic initiatory experience in which we must actively seek out and look into the face of death, and so come to terms with our own mortality.
 This prepared me for the second experience, a decade or so later, which took place over the four-year period when I lived in one of the wildest, most remote parts of the UK: the Isle of Lewis in the Outer Hebrides.
 We lived right at the end of what is called ‘the longest cul-de-sac in Europe’, where the road gave out into the mountains and the sea, and your heart would give out along with it, if you weren’t well-fortified, or if you were foolish enough to believe that you still had anything left to lose.
 The four years I spent in that place were mythic.
 I was torn open, swallowed up, spat out.
 I learned the deepest lessons about the ways in which it is possible to fall into the dreaming of a particular land, to become part of its dreaming, inextricably woven into its unique node in the web of world and Otherworld.
 That very practical, very visceral experience complemented, and was integrated into, my studies of our old traditions.
 And those learnings are the foundation for all my writing (whether fiction or nonfiction) and for the courses and workshops we offer.

 So this autumn, we’ll be offering a unique, new interactive distance-learning course which goes right to the heart of that reclamation of our indigenous roots.
 Which goes right back to basics, learning how to strip away the veil that prevents us from seeing how wonder-filled this world we inhabit really is.
 Once we’ve learned how to work with the mythic, the imaginal world; once we’ve learned to plug ourselves back into the anima mundi of which our oldest traditions tell us we’re part – well, maybe then we can worry about what clothes we wear while we’re doing it, or what labels we give to what we’re doing.
 Or (hopefully) not.
 Founded in authentic scholarship as well as committed, embodied practice in the mythopoetic and other creative arts, Courting the World Soul is the foundation course of what will be a series of teachings which are, above all, about finding our way back into the mystic – about delving into the mysteries of wild psyche, and finding a deep, embodied sense of belongingness to this beautiful, animate Earth.
-You can find out more about all that at this link.
-And if you’re more interested in in-person teachings, this page on my website is constantly being updated.
+You can find out more about all the course at this link.